The TRENDnet TPE-TG350 5-Port Unmanaged 2.5Gbps PoE+ switch is definitely behind its 10Gbps cousin, the TEG-S750, in performance.

 The TRENDnet TPE-TG350 5-Port Unmanaged 2.5Gbps PoE+ switch is a relatively easy recommendation for moving past Gigigabit in the PoE world.

-It’s the perfect add-on hardware for wired home or office that needs to add a few Multi-Gig PoE access points to expand the Wi-Fi coverage.
+It's the perfect add-on hardware for a wired home or office that needs to add a few Multi-Gig PoE access points to expand the Wi-Fi coverage.

 If you're looking to add more non-Wi-Fi wired devices, I'd suggest the TEG-S750 instead.